 Machine learning is particularly suited to problems where: Associations are not easily codified or described by simple logical rules, but can be intuited.
 Potential outputs or actions are defined but which action to take is dependent on diverse conditions which cannot be predicted or uniquely identified before an event happens.
 Accuracy is more important than interpretation or interpretability as often the outcome cannot be completely explained or understood.
 The data is problematic for traditional analytic techniques.
 Traditional analytic techniques work best with many observations and a small number of variables.
 Some example use cases are: Natural Language Processing (NLP) has driven the development and adoption of chatbots, which allow communicating with machines in natural language for example asking “What was the turnover in the second quarter of 2017?” or to suggest an outfit at a clothing relater based on a description of a person “I would like an outfit to match a yellow t shirt”.
 Cognitive computing, which are systems that aim to understand and emulate human behaviour.
 This will typically involve utalising natural language processing to allow interaction without having to write or understand code.
 Cognitive computing can be seen in chatbots, personal assistants and Question — Answer systems.
 The internet of things (IOT) devices are becoming more numerous, devices such as the Amazon echo or Google home are constantly listening to gather data such as when you wake up and go to sleep, which can then be used to train machine learning models to better automate your home.
 An example is adjusting the temperature and lighting in a room based on the occupants.

 We have discussed the main types of machine learning, the types of learning algorithms and when to use each one.
-Machine learning is a powerful tool and useful in a wide range of situations.
-In the next post we will discuss common problems (Anti-patterns) in machine learning.
+Machine learning can be a powerful tool and useful in a wide range of situations.